 Thomas Drew CMG, Director General, Consular and Security at the FCO Foreign and Commonwealth Office and former British High Commissioner to Pakistan.

 “Tourism is a multi-billion industry across the world which certainly brings more business as it enables people from different parts of the world to go and see the places of business opportunities.
 Unfortunately, the greed for money motivates some regimes and thus they start to propagate propaganda news about the safety of other countries in the form of fake travel advice so that they can deter tourists from a legitimate safe destination such as Pakistan that the tourist otherwise would love to visit.
 Avoid listing to false travel advice, even if it appears to come from a so-called authoritative government source”.
-(Visit Swat Valley, Pakistan)
+(Swat)

 “Do your research, the best people to ask about the safety issues in Pakistan is to listen to the advice of people who already have traveled to Pakistan.
 Listen to their personal travel experience in Pakistan and then make an informed decision on your trip to Pakistan.
 Don’t be a victim of the false propaganda news machines and don’t let the so-called government authoritative sources and their biased advice and opinions to reform your travel decisions to Pakistan through their politically motivated agenda”.
 (Pakistan Tourism Development Corporation)